[sc name=”7890″][/sc]

 • A 0-60 calculator helps predict 1/4 mile times using acceleration data.

-• 1/8 mile ET to 1/4 mile calculator helps convert eighth-mile runs into quarter-mile estimates.
+• The 1/8 mile ET to 1/4 mile calculator helps convert eighth-mile runs into quarter-mile estimates.

-• Drag racing ET calculators are useful for racers optimizing their performance.
+• Drag racing ET calculators are useful for racers to optimize their performance.

 How Does a 1/4 Mile Calculator Work?